-My group performs fundamental research on viruses, with the ultimate goal of translating this knowledge into new approaches to prevent or treat infections.
-Specifically, we aim to determine the three-dimensional structures of viral proteins and understand how these relate to their functions.
-To achieve this, we use cryo-electron microscopy in combination with biochemical and molecular virology techniques.
+My group performs fundamental research on RNA viruses, with a focus on enteroviruses, noroviruses, and coronaviruses.
+Our ultimate goal is to translate mechanistic insight into new strategies to prevent or treat viral infections.
+Specifically, we aim to determine the three-dimensional structures of viral proteins, and to understand how these structures underpin key steps in the viral life cycle.
+To achieve this, we combine cryo-electron microscopy with computational, biochemical and molecular virology approaches.

 1) Virus structure, receptors, and entry mechanisms